ypriverol/github-paper/document/manuscript.md

 Project managers can structure projects to manage permissions at different levels: users, teams and organisations.
-Users are the keystone of GitHub, as for any other social network.
+Users are the keystone of GitHub, as in any other social network.
 Every user has a profile listing their GitHub projects and activities, which can be populated optionally with personal information including name, e-mail address, image and webpage.
 To stay up to date with the activity of